Rustfahrtagentur/microcad/books/tutorials/src/lego_brick/external.md

 ![Picture](.test/library-out.svg)

-We use `mod` to load our external module
+As you can see in the first line we use a `mod` statement to load our external module `lego_brick`.